-Parent/Teacher Conferences: For pre-school aged children, the teaching team meets with each child's parents/guardians to discuss the child's progress in the program.
+PARENT/TEACHER CONFERENCES: For preschool aged children, the teaching team meets with each child's parents/guardians to discuss the child's progress in the program.
 These parent/teacher conferences occur in the fall, winter, and in the spring.
-For infant/toddlers, the teaching team meets with each child's parents/guardians four times per year, in the fall, winter, spring and summer.
+For infants/toddlers, the teaching team meets with each child's parents/guardians four times per year, in the fall, winter, spring and summer.
 The conference is a time when parents can work with teachers to develop goals and recommend activities for the classroom and the home to support the child's learning.
+Typically these parent/teacher conferences are expected to occur at in person meetings or home visits, due to COVID-19, these conferences may occur outdoors, or in a safe space mutually agreed upon between the parents/ guardians and staff that allows for proper mask usage, social distancing and ventilation.

-Comprehensive Family Support Services: The goal of comprehensive family support services is to assist each family in getting the supports and services needed to ensure a successful experience for both the child and the family.
-Each child and family has the services of a full interdisciplinary team, which may consist of: Teacher Assistant, Teacher, Family Advocate, Education Supervisor, Family & Community Engagement Supervisor, Health Manager, Intervention Support Specialist, Mental Health Consultant, Nutritionist and/or other appropriate staff.
+COMPREHENSIVE FAMILY SUPPORT SERVICES: The goal of comprehensive family support services is to assist each family in getting the supports and services needed to ensure a successful experience for both the child and the family.
+Each child and family has the services of a full interdisciplinary team, which may consist of: Teacher Assistant, Teacher, Family Advocate, Education Supervisor, Family & Community Engagement Supervisor, Health & Nutrition Services Manager, Intervention Support Specialist, Mental Health Specialist, Dietician and/or other appropriate staff.

 The team provides the support and resources needed to meet the goals that the family has set.
 Goals for the child and family are planned in collaboration with the family based on information from child observations, screenings, child assessments, family assessments, and other reports.
-The interdisciplinary team meets throughout the year to discuss child and family progress towards goals, review revise and implement plans, and discuss supports offered to the family.
+The interdisciplinary team meets throughout the year to discuss child and family progress towards goals, review, revise and implement plans, and discuss support offered to the family.

 In order to ensure that the family goals are being addressed during the year, the Family Advocate meets with the family to review progress towards goals and revise and implement plans.
-Family Advocates meet with families in their home for home visits, at the center, and/or in the community.
-Family Advocates are always available to provide supports, resources and referrals that the family may need.
+Family Advocates typically meet with families in their home for home visits, at the center, and/or in the community.
+Family Advocates are always available to provide support, resources and referrals that the family may need.